Child Abuse Response and Evaluation (CARE) Network - Annual Provider Training

 Presented by The Kempe Center for the Prevention & Treatment of Child Abuse & Neglect

-This mandatory, annual training will be an opportunity for current designated providers to network, participate in peer learning through case discussion, learn from experts, and received updates on the CARE Network and direction for 2021.
+This mandatory, annual training will be an opportunity for current designated providers to network, participate in peer learning through case discussion, learn from experts, and receive updates on the CARE Network and direction for 2021.

 The target audience for this educational event are current CARE Network Providers (MD/DO, APP, SANE, FNE).